When answering these questions, developers may need to show evidence that their product passes our tests in

 will require it to be reassessed to make sure it still meets the necessary standards following the changes.

-Our technical assessment examines how a product performs in seven key areas:
+Our technical assessment examines how a developer's product performs in seven key areas:

 Evidence of Outcomes

 These questions make sure all products are doing what they are supposed to do, and we will ask developers to

 how their product improves health and wellbeing.
 For example, if an app is designed to help patients with